PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-05 16:54:18
+Last updated: 2024-04-05 16:55:25
-Random Quote: The farther you go, the sharper their blade.
-Just don't ever give them an opening. - Cal Jacobs
+Random Quote: (Love is) pain, horrible pain, that you want again and again. - Sophia Burset